United States v. Wheeler (1920): Aftermath

-In United States v.
-Wheeler, the majority never discussed whether Sheriff Wheeler had acted in his capacity as a state actor.
-It remains unclear whether the government even raised the issue at trial or on appeal.

-United States v.
-Wheeler identified a major omission in federal criminal law (the lack of a federal kidnapping statute), but it would take a major national tragedy to rectify the problem.
-In most common law jurisdictions, kidnapping had been outlawed by the courts, not by statute, but the Supreme Court had held in United States v.
-Hudson and Goodwin that the Constitution prohibited common law crimes.
-It was only after the Lindbergh kidnapping in 1932, which ended in the death of 21-month-old Charles Lindbergh, Jr., that Congress passed the Federal Kidnapping Act, which prohibited kidnapping.

 Several of the deported citizens brought civil actions against Wheeler, Douglas and the others.
 But in State v.
 Wootton, Crim.
 No. 2685 (Cochise County, Ariz.
 September 13, 1919), a jury refused to find in favor of the complainants and give them relief.
 Defendant Wootton argued that the IWW members were such a threat to public safety that necessity demanded their removal.
 The jury agreed, making this one of the rare times in American law in which the necessity defense was successfully used.
 After this failure at law, nearly all the remaining civil suits were dropped (although a handful were settled for small sums of money).
 Few, if any, of the deported citizens ever returned to Bisbee.

-Assessment
+Congress did not make kidnapping a federal criminal offense until 1932, after the kidnapping and death of Charles Lindbergh, Jr. In United States v.
+Guest (1966), the Supreme Court overruled Chief Justice White's conclusion that the federal government could protect the right to travel only against state infringement.

+Impact

 United States v.
-Wheeler did not have a direct major impact on American constitutional law.
-The case was only one of a long line of decisions which extended as far back as the circuit court ruling in Corfield v.
-Coryell, and included the Supreme Court decisions in Paul v.
-Virginia, Ward v.
-Maryland, the Slaughter-House Cases and United States v.
-Harris.
-All the decisions rejected federal protection of important constitutional rights.
-Still, although Wheeler stood firmly in the middle of an established stream of constitutional law, the Supreme Court itself began rejecting the rationales contained in Wheeler a few years later.

-Finally, in United States v.
-Guest, the Supreme Court overruled Chief Justice White's conclusion that the federal government could protect the right to travel only against state infringement.

-Indirectly, however, United States v.
-Wheeler had a much larger impact.
-For many years, the roots of the Constitution's "privileges and immunities" clause had not been clearly determined.
+Wheeler established that the Constitution's Privileges and Immunities Clause had its roots in the Articles of Confederation.
 In 1823, the circuit court in Corfield had provided a list of the rights (some fundamental, some not) that the clause could cover.
-The Wheeler court dramatically changed this.
-By reasoning that the clause derived from Article IV of the Articles of Confederation, the decision suggested a narrower set of rights than those enumerated in Corfield, but also more clearly defined those rights as absolutely fundamental.
+According to the legal historian William E. Nelson, by reasoning that the clause derived from Article IV of the Articles of Confederation, the decision suggested a narrower set of rights than those enumerated in Corfield, but also more clearly defined those rights as fundamental.